boggle/hoodie/README.md

 Hoodie
 ======

-This is an experimental fun project that implements *weighted* nearest neighbour search using euclidian distance.
+This is an experimental fun project that implements *perfect* and *weighted* nearest neighbour search using euclidian distance.
 NNS is implemented using in-memory index structures.
 The goal is to come up with something that might be suitable for graph databases.